Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 1. Mix together the eggs, sugars, puree, melted butter, and rum together in a standing mixer with the whisk attachment on medium speed until combined, about 2 to 3 minutes.
 You can also use an electric hand blender.

-2. In a separate large bowl add together all of the dry ingredients and using a hand whisk, mix until combined.
+2. In a separate large bowl, add all the dry ingredients and pumpkin spice and, using a hand whisk, mix until combined.

 3. Slowly add the mixed dry ingredients to the stand mixer with the egg mixture on low speed until completely combined, about 2 to 3 minutes.
 Feel free to add the dry ingredients in batches.